masonmollenkamp/ctf/Event2/README.md

 4. All access must be through remote desktop, no command line connections, (PSEXEC or Powershell)
 5. No Reboots.
 6. Can't change the contents of Mason.py or Jared.py

+# Missed opportunites

+* Although allowed by rules, no one moved, deleted, or renamed the python file from the other player desktop